pelevesque/MIDI-Make/README.md

 # MIDI-Make

-A program to make MIDI files.
+A Raku module to make MIDI files.

 ## Resources